Ouranosinc/Magpie/docs/glossary.rst

         :term:`Permission`.

     Inherited Permission
-        Describes a :term:`Permission` that originates from a children :term:`Resource` under a :term:`Service`.
+        Describes a :term:`Permission` that includes both :term:`User` and :term:`Group` contexts simultaneously.
-        See :ref:`inherited permissions` details.
+        See :ref:`Inherited Permissions` details.

     Logged User
         Specific :term:`User` that corresponds to the active request session.
 This :term:`User` can automatically be